-Xenosaga: Episode 1 Cheats - Playstation 2
+Xenosaga: Episode 1 Cheats - PlayStation 2

 All cheats for this game by platform: PlayStation 2